-Secondly, the Company is subject to many other laws and regulations where the consequences of noncompliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation or the loss of Company's license to operate.
-We identified the following areas as those most likely to have such an effect: , health and safety, anti-bribery and employment law.
+Secondly, the Company is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements, for instance through the imposition of fines or litigation or the loss of the Company's license to operate.
+We identified the following areas as those most likely to have such an effect: health and safety, data protection laws, anti-bribery, employment law, and corporate crime law.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
-Therefore if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.
+Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach

-For the land case matter discussed in note 30(iv) we assessed disclosures against our understanding from legal correspondence and progression of the case.
+For the land case matter discussed in note 30 (iv) we assessed disclosures against our understanding from legal correspondence and progression of the case.